RohitStartbit2024/TaskSchedulerQuartz/README.md

 | Misfire Handling | ❌ No | ✅ Yes |

 **In short:** Quartz is a more robust, production-ready scheduler for enterprise apps.

----

-## 🧾 License
-This project is licensed under the MIT License.

----

-## 👨‍💻 Author
-**Rohit** — built to demonstrate robust task scheduling in .NET using Quartz.NET.